Last Week This Morning: “Love Me, Trump”

 By TJ Hernandez

-Ban the insurrectionists. new lawsuit on behalf of Arizona voters seeks to ban Rep. Andy Biggs, Rep. Paul Gosar, and state Rep. Mark Finchem from holding office on the basis that they should be disqualified due to their role in provoking the January 6th insurrection at the U.S. Capitol.
+Ban the insurrectionists.
+A new lawsuit on behalf of Arizona voters seeks to ban Rep. Andy Biggs, Rep. Paul Gosar, and state Rep. Mark Finchem from holding office on the basis that they should be disqualified due to their role in provoking the January 6th insurrection at the U.S. Capitol.
 This challenge is rooted in the 14th amendment, which bars those “engaged in insurrection or rebellion” from serving in U.S. Congress.
 Biggs and Gosar are seeking reelection in Congress, and Finchem is a candidate for Arizona Secretary of State.
 The claim against Finchem alleges that he broke his oath to the U.S. Constitution as a state lawmaker.
 All three engaged in efforts to overturn the 2020 election and have continued to push baseless conspiracy theories that Donald Trump won.

 “Love me, Trump”.
 Arizona Attorney General Mark Brnovich finally released an interim report on his six months long investigation, paid for by AZ taxpayers, into the 2020 presidential election, finding no evidence of widespread voter fraud or irregularities.
 In the letter to Senate President Karen Fann, Brnovich of course raised concerns about voting procedures, using the investigation as a political tool to further sow distrust in Arizona’s election laws.
 Brnovich has been under pressure from Trump and other extremist Arizona Republicans to support false claims that Biden lost the election, and this pressure is clearly making an impact as Brnovich seeks to appeal to the far-right base in Arizona amid his 2022 campaign for the U.S. Senate.